3 XSS Vulnerabilities discovered in SolidJS

 Introduction

 At the beginning of the year, while I was using SolidJS to develop some project, I noticed some weird behaviour and attempted to investigate the bugs behind it.
-In the end, I found 2 XSS vulnerabilities and 1 NoFix.
+In the end, I found 2 XSS vulnerabilities with CVEs and 1 NoFix.

-XSS in JSX fragments
+XSS in JSX fragments (CVE-2025-27109)

 PoC